adamheins/wishart-confidence-intervals/README.md

 ## Limitations

-The Python implmentation uses standard floating point precision and so runs into numerical challenges when computing the results for matrices larger than TODO.
+The Python implmentation uses standard floating point precision and so runs into numerical challenges when computing the results for matrices larger than, say, 10 by 10 or so.

 ## References